ocamllabs/ocamllabs-www/_posts/2017-05-26-JbuilderDemo.md

 **Another build system?!**

 It's well known that OCaml has more than a few existing build systems and associated tools (ocamlbuild, jenga, omake, oasis) so why add [Jbuilder](https://github.com/janestreet/jbuilder)?
 [Jérémie Dimino](https://github.com/diml) reassured us that Jane Street don't just *really* enjoy writing build systems, but Jbuilder exists to provide an easy-to-use build system for general and portable use.
-Jeremie works on open source development at Jane Street London with [Mark Shinwell](https://github.com/mshinwell), [Thomas Refis](https://github.com/trefis) and [Leo White](https://github.com/lpw25), and his talk covered some background on how Jane Street develops and releases open source tooling, with details of the origin of Jbuilder and its features.
+Jérémie works on open source development at Jane Street London with [Mark Shinwell](https://github.com/mshinwell), [Thomas Refis](https://github.com/trefis) and [Leo White](https://github.com/lpw25), and his talk covered some background on how Jane Street develops and releases open source tooling, with details of the origin of Jbuilder and its features.

 {% include thumb.html name="JbuilderDemo.jpg" pos="right" alt="Anil introduces Jérémie" %}